Changissnz/selfinterest/README.md

 as usual" and unity through anti-competition to proceed.
-To elaborate more on this by use of a category of evident counter-examples, the transformation of certain regions in the Eastern Hemisphere from aristocracies to communist states in the 20th century resulted in an abnormal degree of violence, in great part because the concept of "good as merit" and institutionalized elitism was questioned and pitted against what was believed to be essential for moving forth.
+To elaborate more on this by use of a category of evident counter-examples, the transformation of certain regions in the Eastern Hemisphere from aristocracies to communist states in the 20th century resulted in an abnormal degree of violence, in great part because the concept of "good as merit" and institutionalized elitism were questioned and pitted against what was believed to be essential for moving forth.
 A controversial statement is that integration of human beings and their utility of talents are never ideal in the process of actualization, but it is just that some peoples decided to support initiatives that imperiled them to the extent of